MGSimard/nextgen-template/README.md

 ## Issues with Better Auth

-- No server-side Sign In/Sign Out methods - Why?
-Can't use authClient in server to also match with revalidatePath() on logout, this makes things messy.
+- No server-side Sign In/Sign Out methods.
+Can't use authClient in server to also match with revalidatePath() on logout, this makes things messy having to call it separately.
-- No callbackURL for Sign Out method - Why?
-We need the hard refresh in situations where you want to prevent backrouting to a dashboard etc.
+- No callbackURL for Sign Out method.
-- Full-on API fetches on every useSession call - Why?
-Why not just check for cookies and only fetch when not valid?
-This creates bad performance.

 ## Solutions to Better Auth